leealex88/sei-project-1/README.md

 ## Challenges and future improvements

 I would like to add the function to reset the game after the user guessed the secret colors code.

+I would like to add also the different option of the code length to choose, 6 and 8, and let the user to decide or he want to allow duplicates colors or not.

+## Author

+Ola Skoczylas - First Project Link to portfolio here: